-- Homeowners can control mosquitoes by eliminating standing water on their property.
-Any container holding water is a potential mosquito-production source and is likely to cause problems around your home.
-Of particular concern are clogged gutters, scattered tires and unopened swimming pools.
+Homeowners can control mosquitoes by eliminating standing water on their property.
+Any container holding water is a potential source of mosquitoes and is likely to cause problems around your home.
+Of particular concern are clogged gutters, scattered tires, and unopened swimming pools.
 All tend to collect leaves and water and provide very attractive larval sources for mosquitoes.
 These containers dry out very slowly.
 Keep gutters clean and free flowing.
-Remove or overturn containers that may collect water. - Remove water from swimming pool covers.
-If pools are not covered, make sure the water is clean so it is not attractive to mosquitoes.
-Natural depressions in your yard can hold water.
-They will not be a problem, however, if the water disappears within 4 to 5 days.
+Remove or overturn containers that may collect water.

+- Remove water from swimming pool covers.
+If pools are not covered, make sure the water is clean, so it is not attractive to mosquitoes.
 Artificial containers will remain wet for a much longer period of time.
-If you wish to collect rainwater, tightly screen the tops of the containers to prevent mosquitoes from depositing their eggs on the water surface.
-Items such as pet water bowls and birdbaths should be emptied and refilled at least once a week. - Small depressions in your yard can be filled to prevent the collection of water.
-If larger wet areas exist on your property, bring them to the attention of Commission personnel. - Make sure windows and door screens are properly fitted and holes are patched to prevent mosquitoes from entering the house. - A wide variety of repellents are available to provide relief from mosquitoes and other insects.
+If you wish to collect rainwater, tightly screen the tops of the containers and any openings to prevent mosquitoes from depositing their eggs on the water surface.
+Items such as pet water bowls and birdbaths should be emptied and refilled at least once a week. - Natural depressions in your yard can hold water.
+However, they will not be a problem, if the water dries out within 4 to 5 days.
+Depressions or low areas in your yard can be filled to prevent the collection of water.
+If larger wet areas exist on your property, bring them to the attention of Commission personnel. - Make sure windows and door screens are properly fitted and holes are patched to prevent mosquitoes from entering your home. - A wide variety of repellents are available to provide relief from mosquitoes and other insects.
 Always read and follow the label before using any repellant.